 Our mission is simple: to make data engineering teams wildly successful.
 So we made building data pipelines easy for any source, any destination, and any design pattern.
 But sometimes you need more.
 Extensibility within the platform gives advanced developers the option for powerful data engineering.

-Start by downloading a Data Collector or Transformer execution engine that can be connected to Control Hub.
+Start using StreamSets to build, run, manage, and monitor all of your data engines in a single UI.
 Now, you have one full-lifecycle platform with a single pane of glass for any workload, on any cloud platform or hybrid environment.

 But the true advantage of StreamSets comes post set up.
 Pipeline fragments and templates enable reuse and collaboration across data teams.
 Whether changes are planned (let’s add GCP to our data lake migration from on-prem to AWS…) or unplanned (we need a state-wide COVID dashboard tomorrow) or unexpected (data drift), easily manage change with resiliency and multi-cloud portability.